-Hippotion celerio, also known as the “vine-hawkmoth” or “silver-lined hawkmoth” is a peculiar little hawkmoth found in Africa and Asia.
+Hippotion celerio, also known as the “vine-hawkmoth” or “silver-lined hawkmoth” is a peculiar little hawkmoth originating from Africa and Asia.
 They have excellent flight capabilities and are often found migrating to parts of Australia and Europe, where they are able to establish populations.

 After copulating, the female will start laying fertile eggs.
 She prefers to place them upon host plant – in captivity host plant will encourage oviposition of the female.
 She may however also lay her eggs in random places (in my case: on my hand, or on furniture, or in the holes of the mesh in the cage!)

 This species may be a “pest” (though I am reluctant to use this term) in grape fields, for they accept Vitis sp.
 (Grapevine) as host plant.
 Other host plants include Epilobium (willowherb), Fuchsia (Fuchsia), Parthenocissus (Virginia creeper), and other related vines such as Cissus.
 Notable is that in captivity, this species may also be reared on lettuce!

 The eggs are tiny, green and a bit transparent and are laid plentiful.
 They will hatch relatively fast, in about a week (or less!).
 In hot conditions, the eggs can hatch as soon as in 5 days time; in colder conditions it takes longer, up to 8+ days.
 The emerging caterpillars will want to feed on Parthenocissus, Vitis, Fuchsia, Epilobium, Cissus and more – personally, I always use Vitis vinifera (grapevine) to breed Hippotion celerio.